Dr. Mohammed Jamshed

 • An ISM approach for analyzing the enablers in India's makerspace platforms

-Tameem Ahmad, Shamim Ahmad, Mohammed Jamshed, Faizan Khan Sherwani, Rashid Ali, Waseem Khan, Abuzar Nomani, and Tajdar Mohammad Qaisar
+Tameem Ahmad, Shamim Ahmad, Mohammed Jamshed, Faizan Khan Sherwani, Rashid Ali, Waseem Khan, Abuzar Nomani, Tajdar Mohammad Qaisar

 • A knowledge based Indian agriculture: With cloud ERP arrangement

-Tameem Ahmad, Shamim Ahmad, and Mohammed Jamshed
+Tameem Ahmad, Shamim Ahmad, Mohammed Jamshed

 RECENT SCHOLAR PUBLICATIONS